 And it could teach your dog to avoid you in other circumstances or even to become aggressive.

 Also, don’t spray him with water, throw something, or make a scary noise in an attempt to stop him.

-They’re abusive actions and can have other negative repercussions such as fear issues.
+Their abusive actions can have other negative repercussions such as fear issues.

 Remember: zoomies are normal.

 Only be concerned if your dog compulsively engages in them.
 Then get the appropriate help from a veterinary behaviorist.